* Intermediate maturities among gainers

 “Intermediate maturity Treasuries continue to rally as a follow-up to Friday, when they did the same.
 The market seems comfortable with the Fed statement last week and the uptick in unemployment,” Lowery said.
 “We are likely to stay in a low volatility environment for some time.”

-Most of Wall Street’s top bond firms see no move by the Fed to increase interest rates from historic lows before the second half of next year, a Reuters poll showed on Friday.
+A Reuters poll on Friday showed that a majority of Wall Street’s top bond firms see no move by the Fed to increase interest rates from historic lows before the second half of next year.

 Investor buying patterns are shifting, with some demand leaving the market’s long end, Lowery said.
 The buying had narrowed the differences among Treasuries maturities.